likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 - [ ] And let's test it in Open WebUI to confirm the new model is working...

+- [ ] Now let me show you something really cool - let's see the GPU in action.
+I have a side-by-side layout here: Open WebUI on the left, and on the right, I'm SSH'd into our Kubernetes node running btop to monitor the GPU.

+- [ ] I'll start by submitting a prompt: **"Give me ideas for AI research"**...
+Watch what happens to the GPU usage in btop...
+And look, Open WebUI is auto-suggesting follow-up questions - I can click those as well.

+- [ ] See that?
+The GPU usage spikes immediately!
+This shows our model is actually leveraging the GPU acceleration.

 ### Closing

+> **Show closing slide with architecture diagram**

 - [ ] And that's it!
 We just demonstrated a complete GitOps workflow for upgrading an AI model on Kubernetes.
 The key takeaway here is that we never touched the cluster directly - we just pushed a new artifact to the registry and updated Git.
 GitOps handled the entire deployment automatically.
 - [ ] This same pattern works for any model upgrade, rollback, or configuration change.
 Git is the single source of truth, and the cluster converges to match it.